Ever thought Maldives holidays were only for honeymooners or for the exclusive?

 So here’s the thing, it took me absolutely ages to work out a plan for Maldives.
 Now usually when we travel, we just turn up and find accommodation.
 Not with Maldives.

-I however, wasn’t quite aware of this and did all of my own planning which is why I’m going to show you exactly how to travel around Maldives on a budget in my ultimate guide!
+However, I wasn’t quite aware of this and did all of my own planning which is why I’m going to show you exactly how to travel around Maldives on a budget in this ultimate guide!

-We managed to find flights from Sydney – Male for $350 with Scoot.
+We managed to find really cheap flights to Maldives from Sydney – Male, the capital city for $350 with Scoot Airlines on Skyscanner here.
 I mean $350 probably wouldn’t even get you to Perth from Sydney, yet somehow we found flights to Maldives.
 Turns out flights from other destinations to Male can be cheap too.
-Just check good old skyscanner for flights.

 Things to know before visiting Maldives